 Self-Service keyword(s): voicemail

 Do not just minimize, but rather close your email application so that any local email files will get backed up by the Tivoli backup system.
-PC clients may use the X to exit, but Macintosh Entourage clients should go to the Entourage Menu and choose "Quit."
+PC clients may use the X to exit, but Macintosh Outlook clients should go to the Outlook Menu and choose "Quit."